-I remember about five years ago I happened upon a blog post which compared Noah’s ark, as described in the Torah, to the Titanic, ultimately arguing that there is no possible scientific way that Noah’s ark could have withstood the flood described in Genesis.
+I remember a few years ago I happened upon a blog post which compared Noah’s ark as described in the Torah to the Titanic, ultimately arguing that there is no possible scientific way that Noah’s ark could have withstood the flood described in Genesis.
 At that time I shrugged off the argument, rationalizing that since the entire flood story is full of divine providence and miracles anyways: what different did it make if God made one more miracle to save Noah via an unstable wooden ark?

-True, one (like my five years ago self) could continue to argue that everything is a miracle, however I do not wish to do this for a few reasons.
+True, one (like my old self) could continue to argue that everything is a miracle, however I do not wish to do this for a few reasons.
 First off, one would need to adopt a very anti-rationalist view of the way that God interacts with the world.
-I think that the very fact that God is creating a flood to destroy the Earth rather than just metaphorically “snap his fingers” and kill everyone, shows that God is trying to act through nature.
+I think that the very fact that God creates a flood to destroy the Earth rather than just metaphorically “snapping his fingers” and killing everyone, shows that God is trying to act through nature.
 Once we accept a more rationalistic type of view in regards to how God interacts with the Earth, we would expect the flood to be contained within nature, not contradict it.

-Second, even if one is willing to accept a non-rational, miracle filled view of the world, it still seems a bit ridiculous to claim that God made this elaborate miracle and then, not only hide all of the evidence for it, but rather give us loads of scientific evidence that blatantly contradicts the miracle.
+Second, even if one is willing to accept a non-rational view of the world, it still seems a bit ridiculous to claim that God made this elaborate miracle and then, not only hide all of the evidence for it, but rather give us loads of scientific evidence that blatantly contradicts the miracle.

 As we move away from the scientific accuracy of the flood and begin to develop a more allegorical approach to understanding this story, one may assume that everything is fine and dandy.
 However, we quickly realize that this is not the case as we run into another problem – other ancient flood stories.
 A quick google search of ancient flood stories will quickly show that the flood story given in the Torah is shared, in some version or other, by many other ancient texts.
 The most famous of these stories being the story of Gilgamesh, a Babylonian flood story, which is thought to have been adapted from a much older (1600 B.C.E.) flood story.